-On 25 January 2002 the diocese purchased an exceptional property called ‘Whitefriars Park’, formerly a Carmelite Monastery, which was built in 1937.
-Located in the heart of metropolitan Melbourne, this large facility had the capacity to embrace the rapid student growth for many years to come.
+On 25 January 2002 the diocese purchased an exceptional property called ”˜Whitefriars Park’, formerly a Carmelite Monastery, which was built in 1937.
+Located in the inner east of Melbourne, this large facility had the capacity to embrace the rapid student growth for many years to come.
 The successful site acquisition represented a once-in-a-lifetime opportunity for the college to move forward with God’s blessing.
-The new property, nestled on 22 acres in the leafy eastern suburb of Donvale, soon became the spiritual home for the Diocesan headquarters and for theological education in what is now called St Athanasius College (SAC).
+The new property, nestled on 22 acres in the leafy suburb of Donvale, soon became the spiritual home for the Diocesan headquarters and for theological education in what is now called St Athanasius College (SAC).

-In mid-2009 Bishop Suriel began a major renovation of the Western ground floor cloistered corridor to devote an entire wing exclusively to SAC.
-This wing has two state-of-the-art lecture theatres with full audio-visual capabilities (lecture theatre one seating 32 students, lecture theatre two seating 48), a student lounge, and the SAC Library.
+In 2009 Bishop Suriel began a major renovation of the Western ground floor cloistered corridor to devote an entire wing exclusively to SAC.
+This wing now has two lecture theatres with full audiovisual capabilities, a student lounge, and the SAC Library.

 In same year, the SAC Council embarked on a three year journey to fulfil the aspiration of the College community to become a fully accredited teaching institution.
 Through the grace of God, on 7 December 2011, SAC was officially accredited as a Recognised Teaching Institution of the University of Divinity (formerly the Melbourne College of Divinity).
 This esteemed achievement bestowed SAC with the honour of being the first Coptic Orthodox theological college in the world to receive accreditation.

 The accreditation paved the way for SAC to offer a Diploma in Theology commencing in 2012, and an Advanced Diploma in Theology from 2015 onwards.
-These courses continue to be offered on campus and online to domestic and international students and three cohorts of students have graduated under the umbrella of the University of Divinity since 2014.
+These courses continue to be offered on campus and online to domestic and overseas students and many cohorts of students have graduated under the umbrella of the University of Divinity since 2014.

 The official SAC newsletter called Koinonia was launched in 2015 as a biannual publication to keep our learning community and diocese connected and informed about key events, achievements and developments.

 2016 also saw a complete renovation of the former church dining hall at Donvale.
-It was converted into the Pope Shenouda III Auditorium which serves as a mixed-use space for meetings, small lectures, large lectures, symposia, formal dinners and church functions.
+It was converted into the Pope Shenouda III Auditorium which serves as a mixed-use space for meetings, lectures, symposia, formal dinners and church functions.

 Partnerships have been critical to the success of SAC.
-As well as partnering with the University of Divinity and our affiliate colleges, SAC has also journeyed closely with St Vladimir’s Orthodox Theological Seminary (SVOTS).
+As well as partnering with the University of Divinity and our affiliate colleges, SAC has also journeyed closely with St Vladimir’s Orthodox Theological Seminary (SVOTS) in the USA.

 SVS and SAC have created cross-institutional exchange initiatives for theology students to facilitate studying and praying together in community.
-Three members of the SAC community have completed formal theological studies at SVOTS (His Grace Bishop Dr Suriel, Deacon Nebojsa Tumara and Abraam Mikhail) while Shaheer Sedhom has pursued further studies at Hellenic College Holy Cross.
+Three members of the SAC community have completed formal theological studies at SVOTS (Bishop Suriel, Deacon Dr Nebojsa Tumara and Abraam Mikhail) while Shaheer Sedhom has pursued further studies at Hellenic College Holy Cross.
 In addition to this, guest lecturing programs have been cultivated enabling academic staff to share specialist theological knowledge designed to build bridges of unity between Orthodox brothers and sisters.

-The first book to be printed in the Coptic Studies Series is The Life of Repentance and Purity by Pope Shenouda III of blessed memory.
-This Christian spirituality text was translated from Arabic to English by co-editor of the series and SAC Dean, His Grace Bishop Dr Suriel.
+In 2016 the first book was printed in the Coptic Studies Series called The Life of Repentance and Purity by Pope Shenouda III of blessed memory.
+This Christian spirituality text was translated from Arabic to English by co-editor of the series, Bishop Suriel.
 It went on to become the fastest selling title in the history of SVS Press with 5000 copies sold in a matter of weeks which led to an immediate reprint.